yguitton/training-material/topics/galaxy-interface/tutorials/onedata-remote-export/tutorial.md

 - What configuration is needed for Onedata export?
 - What permissions are required for Onedata export?
 objectives:
-- Configure a writable Onedata Remote File Source
+- Configure a writable Onedata Remote File Source.
-- Learn how to export datasets to Onedata
+- Learn how to export datasets to Onedata.
-- Understand the requirements for Onedata export
+- Understand the requirements for Onedata export.
 key_points:
-- Remote File Source must be configured as writable to enable export
+- Export can be done through the "Export datasets" tool.
-- Export can be done through the "Export datasets" tool
+- Remote File Source must be configured as writable to enable export.
-- Write access is required in the Onedata access token
+- Write access is required in the Onedata access token.
-- Export works with both generic and user-configured Remote File Sources
+- Export works with both generic and user-configured Remote File Sources.
 ---